When you’re thinking of accepting residential aged care, you need to understand what it will cost and what your money is paying for.

 The accommodation fee covers the cost of your accommodation in the aged care residence and its maintenance.
 The fee is set by the aged care facility so each provider will charge differently.
 Some providers offer special facilities such as special gardens, outdoor spaces or exercise centres, so they may ask for higher fees.
 It’s a good idea to compare prices before you choose your aged care residence to see what you get for your money.

 This fee will be means-tested so you only pay what you can afford.
-The March scheduled shows that if you have assets and income of less than $49,500, you won’t have to pay anything.
+If you have assets and income of less than $58,500, you won’t have to pay anything.
 The higher your income and asset value, the higher the fee you will need to pay.